Teradata/jupyter-demos/README.md

 [Python Version](./UseCases/Complaints_Analysis_Azure_OpenAI/Topic_Modelling.ipynb)

 #### Customer Reviews Analysis using GenAI
 Customer reviews analysis is a crucial aspect of understanding customer sentiment and preferences.
-By leveraging the power of OpenAIEmbeddings and Vantage InDB Analytic Function, we can gain valuable insights from customer reviews.<br>
+By leveraging the power of OpenAIEmbeddings and Teradata InDB Analytic Function, we can gain valuable insights from customer reviews.<br>
 [Python Version](./UseCases/Customer_reviews_analysis_using_GenAI/Customer_reviews_analysis_using_GenAI_Python.ipynb)

 #### Grocery Recommendations using GenAI